Blog

 Introduction

-However, in real estate law, the age of majority is 21 years and above.
-This is because section 7 of the Land Use Act restricts any person below the age of 21 years from applying for the grant of (and the Governor is prohibited from granting to such person) a statutory right of occupancy or consent for assignment or subletting of a statutory right of occupancy except in limited exceptions, namely:
+However, in real estate law, the age of majority is twenty-one (21) years and above.
+This is because section 7 of the Land Use Act restricts any person below the age of twenty-one (21) years from applying for the grant of (and the Governor is prohibited from granting to such person) a statutory right of occupancy, or from receiving consent for assignment or subletting of such rights, except in limited circumstances:

-(a) where a guardian or trustee of a person under the age of twenty-one years has been duly appointed for such person (in which case, the property transaction shall be completed in the name of the trustee or guardian); or
+• Where a guardian or trustee of a person under the age of twenty-one years has been duly appointed for such person (in which case, the property transaction shall be completed in the name of the trustee or guardian); or

-(b) where the property devolves on the underage person following the death of the holder of statutory right of occupancy (in which case the law presumes that the underage successor-in-title bears all rights and liabilities of his predecessor-in-title).
+• Where the property devolves on the underage person following the death of the holder of statutory right of occupancy (in which case the law presumes that the underage successor-in-title bears all rights and liabilities of his predecessor-in-title).

 The Facts of the Case of Dr. M. O. Omidiji V. Federal Mortgage Bank & 2 Ors.
 [2001] 13 NWLR (Pt.
 731) 646

 The case of Omidiji v.
-FMB & 2 Ors decided by the Court of Appeal Ibadan judicial Division represents a clear legal position not just on the general incapacity of a minor to buy a land but also the invalidity of a purchase transaction completed by a father on behalf of his underage son.
+FMB & 2 Ors decided by the Court of Appeal Ibadan judicial Division represents a clear legal position not just on the general incapacity of a minor to purchase a land but also the invalidity of a purchase transaction completed by a father on behalf of his underage son.

 Key Issue for Judicial Determination

-However, the 3rd respondent admitted that he purchased the mortgaged property for his child whose birth certificate was admitted as Exhibit Q registered as Olaseni Musibau Kolawole and born on 1st December 1991 and had his naming ceremony on 18th December 1991.
+However, the 3rd respondent admitted that he purchased the mortgaged property for his child whose birth certificate was admitted as Exhibit Q registered as Olaseni Musibau Kolawole and born on 1st December 1991 and had his naming ceremony on 8th December 1991.

 Decision of the High Court